-These estimates provide compelling evidence of the important role that frictions can play in attenuating the earnings response of employees, and are reinforced by the complete absence of bunching at notches further up the earnings distribution (Figure B3, discussed in Section III).
+These estimates provide compelling evidence of the important role that frictions can play in attenuating the earnings response of employees, and are reinforced by the complete absence of bunching at notches further up the earnings distribution (Figure 14, discussed in Section 3).
 Frictions of this magnitude could also play an important role in reconciling microeconomic and macroeconomic estimates of the compensated elasticity, as suggested by Chetty (2012).
 Macroeconomic estimates of this parameter are typically derived by calibrating macroeconomic models so that they match cross-country variation in aggregate hours of work, and in general are significantly larger than those obtained with microeconomic data exploiting policy reforms.
 Chetty suggests that allowing for frictions with utility costs equivalent to 1% of consumption can fully reconcile these differences.
-Our estimates imply that most low- and middle-earning employees face frictions that are even larger.